Villajoyosa is a rare find on the Costa Blanca; a pretty seaside town that hasn’t been overwhelmed by tourism.

 10. Take the tram for some great coast views

-Take a scenic ride along the Costa Blanca from La Vila – either down towards Alicante or up the coast towards Denia.
+Take a scenic ride along the Costa Blanca from La Vila – either down towards Alicante or up the coast to Denia.
 The line hugs the coast and features great sea views that you just don’t see from the road.
 Sit on the right going north, on the left going south.
 Fares are cheap…€2.50 for the hour-long journey to Alicante, for example.

 Up the coast